Sylvexia/personal_research/10-1 Personal Research.md

 3. What is extern C? or how to create a c wrapper around C++?
 4. How to get the symbol string of a library?

 1. How to implement a pass?
-For tablegen,
+For tablegen, how do i know what to implement.